UnityContrib/framework/Code/Documentation/UnityContrib.UnityEngine.md

 ## UnityContrib.UnityEngine.NavMeshAgentEx

-Provides a set of helper methods for working with the
+Provides a set of helper methods for working with the [UnityEngine.NavMeshAgent](http://docs.unity3d.com/ScriptReference/NavMeshAgent.html) class.

 ### Members

 #### IsNavigating(UnityEngine.NavMeshAgent)

-Returns a value indicating whether or not the specified
+Returns a value indicating whether or not the specified agent is planning or following a path.

 ##### agent

 The agent to query.

 ##### returns

 true if the agent is planning or following a path; otherwise false.